on this page

 Michelangelo used to say that he made a sculpture of an angel by taking a block of stone and removing all the bits of not-angel.
 A book goes through a similar stage, but it starts by trapping all the words and ideas floating around that you you think might be part of the book.
 Then you chip away all the words that actually are not-book.
 And what's left is the book.

 Michelangelo felt the angel was already in the stone and he was freeing it.
 I don't know how many writers feel that stories already have some kind of existence and we just catch them as they float by, like motes in a sunbeam, and make them visible, but that's how I see it.
 They're like fairies , though — not everyone can see them.

 If you can see them, trapping ideas and dressing them so that they look their best is the tricky bit.
 Seeing them is easy — there is no end to the number of ideas you can have.
 That's why writers get annoyed by people who are afraid to talk about their own ideas in case we steal them.
 Why would we?
 We already have more ideas than we can cope with.
 And it's why we won't, ever, agree to write your idea for you and split the money.
 We do the work that takes months, you do the fun bit that takes a microsecond.
 No. Sorry, just no. (There is an exception: some people work as ghosts, writing books for people — usually celebrities — who can't write.
 They get paid a lot.)

 There are two proper books that are not on this website at all because I just don't like them.
+There are a lot I've dropped from the website because they are so old they are out of date.
 There might be some I've forgotten.
-The answer is about 300 actually published, including those which will definitely be published but aren't out yet.
+The answer is about 350 actually published, including those which will definitely be published but aren't out yet.

 I work on about 10-20 books each year.
 That doesn't mean I write 10-20 each year; many are started in one year and finished in another year so they get counted twice.